sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - An LMS should be used to manage courses and deliver training as required.
+* - You could implement an LMS to manage courses and deliver training as required.
   - Where possible an LMS should support a variety of course content and testing.
   - Optional
 ```